-The above lease arrangements pertain to space located at 1963 McDonald Avenue in Brooklyn, New York.
-The terms of the lease agreement include an option to purchase the property for the price of \$3,425,000, plus certain additional costs as defined in the lease agreement.
+The Organization had operating leases for office and program space expiring through 2034.
+These lease arrangements pertained to space located at 1963 McDonald Avenue in Brooklyn, New York.
+The terms of the lease agreement included an option to purchase the property for the price of \$3,425,000, plus certain additional costs as defined in the lease agreement.
 The Organization intends to exercise this purchase option prior to the expiration of the option period in March 2024.
+See to Note 13 for additional information.